ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-client-cred-grant-type/websocket_client_oauth2_client_cred_grant_type.md

 # WebSocket client - OAuth2 client credentials grant type

-A client, which is secured with OAuth2 client credentials grant typecan be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `websocket:OAuth2ClientCredentialsGrantConfig` for the `auth` configuration of the client.
+The `websocket:Client` secured with OAuth2 client credentials grant type allows you to connect to a secured WebSocket server.
+Provide the `websocket:OAuth2ClientCredentialsGrantConfig` for the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Bearer <token>` header.
+Use this grant type when the client needs to access resources or services on behalf of itself rather than the user.

 ::: code websocket_client_oauth2_client_cred_grant_type.bal :::